Russia recorded a Current Account surplus of 2.40 percent of the country's Gross Domestic Product in 2020. source: Central Bank of Russia

-Current Account to GDP in Russia averaged 5.15 percent from 1992 until 2019, reaching an all time high of 18 percent in 2000 and a record low of -1.40 percent in 1992.
+Current Account to GDP in Russia averaged 5.07 percent of GDP from 1992 until 2020, reaching an all time high of 18 percent of GDP in 2000 and a record low of -1.40 percent of GDP in 1992.
 This page provides - Russia Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Russia Current Account to GDP - values, historical data and charts - was last updated on February of 2021.
+Russia Current Account to GDP - values, historical data and charts - was last updated on September of 2021.

-Current Account to GDP in Russia is expected to reach 1.30 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Russia Current Account to GDP is projected to trend around 1.90 percent in 2021 and 2.20 percent in 2022, according to our econometric models.
+Current Account to GDP in Russia is expected to reach 3.80 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Current Account to GDP is projected to trend around 3.10 percent of GDP in 2022, according to our econometric models.